NON-JAIL DISPOSITIONS AND LESS PRISON TIME

 - Psychiatrists, psychologists, sex abuse experts, neurologists as collaborators.

-after a Second Sex Offense Led to Violation of Probation - despite judicial threats of 10 years in prison the mitigation report won a release from 5 months in jail and a sentence of probation and residential substance
+Sex Offense Led to Violation of Probation - despite judicial threats of 10 years in prison the mitigation report won a release from 5 months in jail and a sentence of probation and residential substance abuse treatment

-abuse treatment in this Jan.
+in this Jan.
 2013 case.
 A Bronx NY jurist known for harsh sentences described the mitigation report as honest and thorough.
-She admired the frank summary of criminal convictions and new charges and accepted the
+She admired the frank summary of criminal convictions and new charges and accepted the argument that 27

 Extensive Experience in Mitigation and Legal Social Work